jQSfire125/my_blog/_posts/2020-07-05-rm-masters.markdown

 	* The Hundred-Page Machine Learning Book by Andriy Burkov
 	* Information Theory, Inference and Learning Algorithms by David MacKay

 This list can be greatly expanded, and that is what will happen as I finish courses and keep learning.
 I will also be modifying it and updating it as I learn more.
-It is great to have a roadmap for this journey!
+It is great to finally have a roadmap for this journey!

 [danbourke]: https://www.mrdbourke.com/aimastersdegree/